 Best Affordable Neighborhoods in Asheville, NC

-Some of the cheapest neighborhoods in Asheville are Ascot Point Village, Leicester Village, and Reserve at Asheville.
+Some of the cheapest neighborhoods in Asheville are East Asheville, Woodfin, and Town Mountain.
 These neighborhoods offer some of the lowest rent prices in Asheville, making them ideal for renters on a budget.
-As of January 4, 2026, the average rent in Asheville is $1,469, which is 3.5% lower than last year.
+As of May 21, 2026, the average rent in Asheville is $1,444, which is 2.8% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent